<< Yesterday | This Day in Baseball History |

 1978 | The Phillies trade outfielders Jay Johnstone and Bobby Brown to the Yankees for right-hander Rawly Eastwick.
 Philadelphia's new reliever will compile a 2-1 record this season, appearing in 51 games. |

 1989 | In a 6-4 victory over the Blue Jays at County Stadium, Robin Yount's consecutive games streak ends.
-The Brewers center fielder establishes a new club record by playing in 276 straight contests. |
+The Brewers center fielder established a new club record by playing in 276 straight contests. |

 1990 | The National League announces plans to expand from 12 to 14 teams.
 The two new franchises that will begin playing in 1993 are the Florida Marlins and Colorado Rockies. |

-1995 | Mike Benjamin goes 6-for-7, five singles and a double, and drives in the winning run in the 13th inning of the Giants' 4-3 victory over Chicago at Wrigley Field.
+1995 | Mike Benjamin goes 6-for-7, with five singles and a double, driving in the winning run in the 13th inning of the Giants' 4-3 victory over Chicago at Wrigley Field.
 The Giant third baseman sets a major league record by getting 14 hits in three games. |

 1996 | After breaking Lou Gehrig's record, Cal Ripken continues to set new standards for consecutive games when he surpasses the world record of 2,216th straight contests established by Sachio Kinugasa, on hand at Kauffman Stadium to see his global accomplishment eclipsed.
 The former Hiroshima Carp third baseman set the previous mark in 1987 while playing in the Japanese Central League. |